MEGAN: Award-winning Viral Fan Short Tests 8K RED Workflow

 “We thought we’d get 10,000 views, but the strength of any viral video is sharing and the snowball effect that you can’t control,” notes de Meuron.
 “The fan community in sci-fi, especially, is very protective of a beloved franchise.
 We took a big gamble on how they and J.J.
 Abrams might respond.”

 As of today, the short has over 1.1M views, and recently won Best Proof of Concept, Best Director, Best Cinematographer and Best Editor at the 2018 Pitch To Screen Film Awards, as well as Best International Sci-Fi Short at the London International Short Film Festival.

-Mercadante has begun adapting the short film into a feature-length screenplay and Greg Strasz has several other projects in development.
+Mercadante has begun adapting the short film into a feature-length screenplay, in addition to several other projects he has in development.